Ross-logger/PcServiceBot/README.md

 # PcServiceBot 🤖🛠️

 **PcServiceBot** is a freelance bot designed to streamline the process of handling PC repair requests.
 This bot receives repair requests from users and forwards them to a designated service group, making it easier for service providers to manage and respond to customer requests.
-Built with **Python**, the bot features a simple yet effective architecture for small to medium-sized businesses offering repair services.
+Built with **Python's aiogram asynchronous library**, the bot features an effective architecture for small to medium-sized businesses offering repair services.

 ## Key Features 🔑✨